Check back here in early 2019!

 - Elaine Dimopoulos published the book she wrote during her 2010–2011 residency, Material Girls, in May 2015.

-- Two debut novels written at the BPL were recently published: Annie Hartnett’s Rabbit Cake (March 2017), and Natalie Anderson's City of Saints and Thieves (January 2017).
-This last title has also been optioned for a movie.
+- Two debut novels written at the BPL were published last year: Annie Hartnett’s Rabbit Cake (March 2017), and Natalie Coward Anderson's City of Saints and Thieves (January 2017).
+The latter title has also been optioned for a movie.

-The Associates of the Boston Public Library Writer-in-Residence program is now in its fourteenth year.
+The Associates of the Boston Public Library Writer-in-Residence program is now in its fifteenth year.

-To read about the previous thirteen talented authors click below.
+To read about the previous fourteen talented authors click below.